-It is important to note that this regulatory program is cyclical in nature, meaning activities such as Compliance Inspections are recurring.
-ISCD began conducting recurring Compliance Inspections in March 2017.
+It is important to note that this regulatory program is cyclical in nature, meaning activities such as Compliance Inspections (CIs) are recurring.
+ISCD began conducting recurring CIs in March 2017.

 Authorization Inspections (AIs): This metric shows the number of Authorization Inspections completed.
 Once a Letter of Authorization is issued, an AI is conducted at facilities to verify and validate that the content listed in the facility’s Site Security Plan (SSP) or Alternative Security Program (ASP) is accurate and complete, and that existing and planned equipment, processes, and procedures are appropriate and sufficient to meet the risk-based performance standards (RBPS) specified in the CFATS regulation.
 This inspection occurs prior to the final approval of the facility’s security plan.

 Compliance Inspections (CIs): This metric shows the number of Compliance Inspections completed.
 A CI is conducted as part of the recurring inspection process after a Letter of Approval has been issued to ensure the facility continues to implement its approved security plan.
 CIs are conducted to ensure that existing and planned security measures identified within the SSP or ASP are appropriate and sufficient to meet the RBPS.
-Compliance Inspections will typically occur every one to two years or as needed.
+CIs will typically occur every one to two years, or as needed.

 CFATS Facility Statuses

-Tiered Facilities: Once a facility has submitted a Top-Screen, DHS uses a risk methodology to determine if the facility is high-risk.
-The tiered facilities metric shows the number of high-risk facilities that are currently tiered, and are pending Authorizations and Approval.
+Tiered Facilities: Once a facility has submitted a Top-Screen, CISA uses a risk methodology to determine if the facility is high-risk.
+This metric shows the number of high-risk facilities that are currently tiered, and are pending Authorizations and Approval.

 Authorized Facilities: This metric shows the number of facilities that are currently authorized.
 Once a facility has submitted their security plan (SSP or ASP), a Letter of Authorization will be issued if the security measures appear to satisfy the applicable established risk-based performance standards (RBPS) requirements.

 Approved Facilities: This metric shows the number of facilities that are currently approved.
-Once the facility’s security plan is approved and issued a Letter of Approval, the facility enters into a regulatory cycle of compliance inspections (CIs).
+Once the facility’s security plan is approved and issued a Letter of Approval, the facility enters into a regulatory cycle of CIs.